iboutsikas/iboutsikas.github.io/apps/hugo-site/content/games/under-the-bay/index.md

 ---
-title: "Under the Bay"
+title: 'Under the Bay'
-caption: "An interactive, AR experience telling a story about the Chesapeake Bay."
+description: 'An interactive, AR experience telling a story about the Chesapeake Bay.'
-description: "\"Under the Bay\" tells the story of a world beneath the surface of the Chesapeake Bay"
+lead: '"Under the Bay" tells the story of a world beneath the surface of the Chesapeake Bay'
 date: 2022-08-01
-role: "Software Engineer (Unity)"
+role: 'Software Engineer (Unity)'
 links:
   - title: Project Page
     url: https://www.lisamoren.com/underthebay